BAMresearch/masterdata-checker/README.md

 # Masterdata Checker & Visualizer

-Check the correctness and alignment with the BAM Data Store Project guidelines of the new entities before registering them in openBIS, through the Import utility using Excel files containing the new Objects data.
+The correctness and alignment with the BAM Data Store Project guidelines of the new entities before registering them in openBIS, through the Import utility using Excel files containing the new Objects data.

 With a clear and easy interface, and a detailed list of every present issue in the Excel files, it allows you to correct your new objects and to avoid losing time.